 - An employer cannot fire you because your wages are being garnished for any one debt within a calendar year.

-Are there any limitations on how much a creditor can collect after judgment has been entered?
+Are there any limitations on how much a creditor can collect from the debtor's paycheck?

-After the court enters a judgment, the creditor has the legal right to collect the debt.
-The creditor can garnish wages and/or bank accounts or attach any other asset.
 A creditor may not garnish more than 25% of your wages per pay period.
 For individuals earning minimum wage or near minimum wage, you must be left with an amount equal to 30 times the Maryland minimum hourly wage.
-There is no such limitation on how much a creditor can garnish from a bank account or other asset.

 A judgment creditor may ask the court to seize your property in order to pay a debt for which the court has issued a judgment.
 Garnishments of property are most often directed at bank accounts.
 If your property other than a bank account is being garnished, speak with a lawyer right away.